ScandEval/ScandEval/docs/datasets/italian.md

 This dataset is derived from the SQuAD 1.1 dataset and was published in [this paper](https://link.springer.com/chapter/10.1007/978-3-030-03840-3_29).
-The questions and answers were obtained through "semi-automatic" translation of the SQuAD dataset to Italian.
+The questions and answers were obtained through "semi-automatic" translation, using DeepL, of the SQuAD dataset to Italian.
 The dataset consists of 54,159 / 7,609 question/answer pairs for training and test respectively.
 We use 1,024 / 256 / 2,048 samples for training, validation, and testing, respectively.
 Our training split is a subset of the original training split, and our validation and testing splits are subsets of the original test split.

 Here are a few examples from the training split: